 If you obtain bitter almonds, the consequences could be deadly.
 These almonds contain emulsin, an enzyme, that produces essential oils, cyanide, and blood sugar.
 Compared to nice almonds, bitter almonds have 42x the cyanide.
 In case your hamster eats too much cyanide, it’ll kill them.

-Can hamsters eat Unwashed Vegetables
+Unwashed Vegetables

-Can hamsters eat Peppers, Garlic, And Onions?
+Peppers, Garlic, And Onions

 Processed Sugary Foods